 Her plight began when she started losing weight while undergoing her National Youth Service Corps (NYSC) assignment in Ekiti State.
-She went to the hospital where tests were done but results didn’t point to anything.
+She went to the hospital where tests were done but the results didn’t point to anything.

 While self-examining her breasts in 2017, she felt a tiny lump on her left breast.
 This bothered her so much that she first went to the Federal Medical Centre, Makurdi before going to the Benue State University Teaching Hospital at her sister’s suggestion.
-What was supposed to be a simple test developed into a three-year-long back and forth with the hospital.
+What was supposed to be a simple test developed into a three-year-long back and forth with the hospital?

-It was such a tiny lump that — when a biopsy was performed at the Benue State University Teaching Hospital (BSUTH) — was described as “a single very tiny piece of greyish biopsy tissue that may be inadequate for process.”
+It was such a tiny lump that — when a biopsy was performed at the Benue State University Teaching Hospital (BSUTH) — was described as “a single very tiny piece of greyish biopsy tissue that may be inadequate for the process.”
 At the hospital, Serah told them she wanted to know the type of lump she had.

 MISDIAGNOSIS, THEN INDUSTRIAL ACTION

 The histopathology diagnosis of the first test was Atypical Epithelial Hyperplasia (an abnormal growth pattern that is associated with a small increase in breast cancer risk), which has been shown to be pre-cancerous but is not cancer.
 The second diagnosis was an Invasive Ductal Carcinoma which, according to the Johns Hopkins Medicine, represents 80 percent of all breast cancer diagnoses.